billwuhao/ComfyUI_NotaGen/README.md

 sudo apt install musescore
 sudo apt install libxcb-xinerama0 libxcb-icccm4 libxcb-image0 libxcb-keysyms1 libxcb-render-util0 libxcb-xkb1 libxkbcommon-x11-0
 ```
-Then input the `mscore` path into the node, such as `/bin/mscore`.
-And the absolute path of `python` in ComfyUI, such as `/root/comfy/ComfyUI/bin/python`.

 For servers, install the virtual display Xvfb, other operations are the same as above:
 ```